How to Create Marketing Videos That Connect with Your Audience

 What makes a compelling marketing video?

 A compelling marketing video clearly defines its audience and objectives upfront, adopts the correct format to suit the content, follows a clear story arc, utilises solid visuals and music, and ensures high production quality.
-Distributing across channels where your audience is active and tracking performance data also boosts impact.
+Distributing content across channels where your audience is active and tracking performance data also enhances its impact.

 How long should a marketing video be?

 Stick to 2 minutes or less when possible.
 Viewer attention and retention plummet after the first 30 seconds.
-Longer videos work only if they are highly educational, entertaining or compelling enough to justify the length.
+Longer videos are effective only if they are highly educational, entertaining, or compelling enough to justify their length.

 What’s a reasonable budget for a high-quality marketing video?